Winterfuchs/MusicCore/README.md

 You should now have access to your token.

 Go to your config.properties file which should be in the root directory of your application/bot.
-Insert the token in the configue.properties file at ```token=your_token```.
+Insert the token in the config.properties file at ```token=your_token```.
 Basically you're ready to go but you should also set ```roles=your_roles``` to allow certain roles to command the bot.
-If you wish to have more than one role, just seperate the roles with a comma.
+If you wish to have more than one role, just separate the roles with a comma.

-Well, you're finsihed!
+Well, you're finished!

 ## Commands